 Testimony to the vast number of pro fights the legendary, incomparable “Sugar” Ray Robinson had, is the fact that, when looking up Robinson’s record on invaluable website BoxRec, one has to study three pages, not just one.
 The sublime, born to fight boxing master who came into the world as Walker Smith Junior but became celebrated across the globe as “Sugar” Ray Robinson, compiled amazing numbers: 173-19-6-2 No Contests (108 KO’s).

-It was on this day in 1940 when a 19 year old Robinson boxed his pro debut.
-Fighting at Madison Square Garden in New York (scene of so many of his future epics), against a guy from Puerto Rico named Joe Echevarria, Sugar Ray won via second-round TKO.
+It was on this day in 1940 when a 19-year-old Robinson boxed his pro debut.
+Fighting at Madison Square Garden in New York (scene of so many of his future epics), against a guy from the Philippines named Joe Echevarria, Sugar Ray won via second-round TKO.
 Robinson would fight at a breakneck pace; winning five more fights that year, having 20 fights in 1941, 14 fights in 1942, six bouts in 1943, and five fights in 1944.
 During this time, in going to 50-1 – truly amazing for a man who had been pro for just over four years – Robinson had been beaten only by the frighteningly tough Jake La Motta, via close decision.

 Of course, these two would fight six times in all, with Sugar Ray winning the other five battles.